-- a) The internal walls, where viewed, are in good condition for the age of the property and show no evidence of any major structural faults. - b) Some minor wall cracks were noted which appear to be caused by minor settlement.
+- a) The internal walls, where viewed, are in a satisfactory condition for the age of the property and show no evidence of any major structural faults. - b) Some minor wall cracks were noted which appear to be caused by minor settlement.
 These can be patched by a plasterer or painter but should be continually monitored.
-Should any cracks continue to move consult a structural engineer.

-c) It appears the shower grouting to the Bathroom and Ensuite may have broken down and caused moisture damage to the reverse side of the wall.
+Should any cracks continue to move consult a structural engineer. - c) It appears the shower grouting to the Bathroom may have broken down and caused moisture damage to the reverse side of the wall.
 This is a very common issue with showers.
-Generally dampness issues are not part of a structural inspection, but in the opinion of the inspector, because the readings from a moisture meter were very high and dampness has penetrated to the ajoining room it could be deemed a defect and possible health issue.
+Generally dampness issues are not part of a structural inspection, but in the opinion of the inspector, because the dampness has penetrated to the ajoining room it could be deemed a defect and possible health issue.
 It is recommended the cause be confirmed and the shower resealed by a professional company.
 Refer to the terms of the offer and acceptance to confirm liability for the rectification work.